Tips and Quirks

 Operation of JTAG may be disturbed, if some other hardware is connected to JTAG pins besides ESP32-S2 module and JTAG adapter.
 ESP32-S2 JTAG is using the following pins:

 MTDI / GPIO41

 MTMS / GPIO42

-JTAG communication will likely fail, if configuration of JTAG pins is changed by user application.
-If OpenOCD initializes correctly (detects the two Tensilica cores), but loses sync and spews out a lot of DTR/DIR errors when the program is ran, it is likely that the application reconfigures the JTAG pins to something else, or the user forgot to connect Vtar to a JTAG adapter that needed it.
+JTAG communication will likely fail, if configuration of JTAG pins is changed by a user application.
+If OpenOCD initializes correctly (detects all the CPU cores in the SOC), but loses sync and spews out a lot of DTR/DIR errors when the program is running, it is likely that the application reconfigures the JTAG pins to something else, or the user forgot to connect Vtar to a JTAG adapter that requires it.